bishely/one-button-spotify/README.md

 1. Also add a blank file with the name `ssh` to the boot partition.
 The easiest way to do this (on Linux/Unix/Mac) is the terminal command `sudo touch /path/to/boot/partition/ssh`
 1. On your 'main' computer, visit [Spotify for Developers](https://developer.spotify.com)
 1. Log in, and if you've never used the site before, accept the terms and conditions
-1. Once your account is up and running, go to the Dashboard and click ‘Create a Client ID’.
+1. Once your account is up and running, go to the `Dashboard` and click `Create a Client ID`.
 1. Give your new app a name (eg One Button Spotify) and a short description.
-1.Select relevant boxes for ‘what are you building’ – I think I chose Desktop App and Speakers.
-Click Next.
+1. Select relevant boxes for ‘what are you building’ – I think I chose Desktop App and Speakers.
+Click `Next`.
-1. Click ‘No’, you are not developing a commercial integration.
+1. Click `No`: you are not developing a commercial integration.
-1. Tick the three boxes to agree with the terms and click Submit.
+1. Tick the three boxes to agree with the terms and click `Submit`.
 1. You’ll now see your dashboard for your new app.
-Click Edit Settings.
+Click `Edit Settings`.
-1. In the text field under ‘Redirect URIs’, enter http://localhost/ then click Add and then **IMPORTANT!** scroll down to the bottom and click Save.
+1. In the text field under ‘Redirect URIs’, enter `http://localhost/` then click `Add` and then **IMPORTANT!** scroll down to the bottom and click `Save`.
 You can change the redirect URI to something else if you prefer, but make sure it’s an address that won’t do anything weird (ie – one you control).
-1. Now click Show Client Secret, and note down both your Client ID and Client Secret for use in the script.
+1. Now click `Show Client Secret`, and note down both your `Client ID` and `Client Secret` for use in the script.
 1. Insert your SD card into your Pi and apply power, wait a minute for it to fully boot
 1. SSH into your Pi (either with [PuTTY](https://putty.org/) or from a command line on your computer - I'll assume command line): `ssh pi@raspberrypi.local` using the password `raspberry`
 1. Once connected to your Pi, run `sudo raspi-config` and make the following changes:
-  1. Change User Password to something of your choosing
+  1. Change `User Password` to something of your choosing
-  1. In Network Options, change the Hostname to something of your choosing
+  1. In `Network Options`, change the `Hostname` to something of your choosing
-  1. In Interfacing Options, enable VNC
+  1. In `Interfacing Options`, `Enable VNC`
   1. When finished, don't reboot yet
 1. Run `sudo apt-get update` and `sudo apt-get upgrade`, don't reboot yet
 1. Run `sudo apt install python-gpiozero`